sayap/ibm-db-sa/ibm_db_sa/README.rst

 - Python 2.5 or greater
 - SQLAlchemy 0.7.3 and above
 - the ibm_db_dbi DBAPI library.
+- PyODBC with LUW and z/OS

 Not Supported / Not Tested
 ---------------------------

 - Python 3 has not yet been tested.

-- pyodbc support has not been tested.

 - zxjdbc/Jython support is not fully implemented.